flare-labs-ltd/fasset-bots/docs/setup.md

     yarn && yarn build
     ```

-5. Configure your environment by renaming the `.env.template` to `.env`.
+5. Configure your environment by copying the `.env.template` to `.env`.

     ```console
-    mv .env.template .env
+    cp .env.template .env
     ```

 ## Configure access keys

-1. Create or use an existing cold address using your wallet of choice that will be your agent's management address.
-Fund this wallet with some CFLR to pay gas fees for various smart contract calls.
-You can get the CFLR tokens from the [faucet](https://faucet.towolabs.com/).
+1. Create or use an existing cold wallet that will be your agent's "management address".
+Fund this wallet with some CFLR, so you can pay the gas fees for various smart contract calls.
+For this, you can get enough CFLR tokens from the [faucet](https://faucet.towolabs.com/).

 2. Generate secrets for your user, agent and other bots